Home

 UNIFORMS WORN BY TRAINEES AT CAMP WOLTERS

-Summer Dress (note leggings and bonnets are worn for work and drill) Fatigue (worn for work and drill)
+Uniforms (left to right): Winter Dress; Summer Dress; Summer Dress (note leggings and bonnets are worn for work and drill); Fatigue (worn for work and drill).

 Note: Civilian clothes may be worn while off the Camp grounds, but the Army encourages the wearing of the uniforms at all times when on leave of absence.